microsoft/typespec/docs/tutorial.md

-# Introduction to API Definition Language (ADL)
+# Introduction to API Definition Language (Cadl)

-ADL is a language for describing cloud service APIs and generating other API description languages, client and service code, documentation, and other assets.
-ADL provides highly extensible core language primitives that can describe API shapes common among REST, GraphQL, gRPC, and other protocols.
+Cadl is a language for describing cloud service APIs and generating other API description languages, client and service code, documentation, and other assets.
+Cadl provides highly extensible core language primitives that can describe API shapes common among REST, GraphQL, gRPC, and other protocols.

-ADL is an object oriented dynamic language whose evaluation results in an object model describing service APIs.
-Unlike typical programming languages, ADL consists primarily of declarations, however these declarations can be decorated to provide highly dynamic behavior.
+Cadl is an object oriented dynamic language whose evaluation results in an object model describing service APIs.
+Unlike typical programming languages, Cadl consists primarily of declarations, however these declarations can be decorated to provide highly dynamic behavior.

-ADL's primary benefits include:
+Cadl's primary benefits include:

 * Protocol agnostic: it can describe and generate code for APIs across multiple protocols and serialization languages
 * Modular: developers can group common API shapes and conventions together and reuse them